Big Bang YA Mentoring course with author of The Loneliest Girl in the Universe, Lauren James.

 It is a demanding, intense course which will require a huge degree of commitment from everyone who gets a place.
 But like pressure and heat does to graphite, you too can produce a diamond.

-And this round, we have added the something extra – feedback on your submission package from a top agent – read below to find out more!
+And we have added the something extra – feedback on your submission package from a top agent – read below to find out more!

-We are also not doing our usual application process and instead places are available on a first come, first serve basis, so sign up now to secure your place for January.
+We are also not doing our usual application process and instead places are available on a first come, first serve basis, so sign up now to secure your place.